BetterThanTomorrow/calva/docs/site/paredit.md

 There are some context keys you can utilize to configure keyboard shortcuts with precision.
 See [Customizing Keyboard Shortcuts](customizing.md#when-clause-contexts).

 *The Nuclear Option*: You can choose to disable all default key bindings by configuring `calva.paredit.defaultKeyMap` to `none`.
 (Then you probably also want to register your own shortcuts for the commands you often use.)

+In some instances built-in command defaults are the same as Paredit's defaults, and Paredit's functionality in a particular case is less than what the default is.
+This is true of *Expand Selection* and *Shrink Selection* for Windows/Linux when multiple lines are selected.
+In this particular case adding `!editorHasMultipleSelections` to the `when` clause of the binding makes for a better workflow.
+The point is that when the bindings overlap and default functionality is desired peaceful integration can be achieved with the right `when` clause.
+This is left out of Paredit's defaults to respect user preference, and ease of maintenance.

 Happy Editing! ❤️